 Because damages are based on the individual losses of each plaintiff, it can be difficult to estimate your case value without speaking to a Zantac lawyer in Ohio.
 The Zantac lawsuit attorneys at Estey & Bomberger, LLP can help you identify all possible avenues to compensation and accurately calculate your potential award.

 Schedule a Free Consultation With a Zantac Attorney in Ohio

 If you were diagnosed with cancer after taking Zantac, you may qualify for legal action.
 The Ohio Zantac lawsuit attorneys at Estey & Bomberger, LLP can fight for your right to recovery.
-Contact us today to schedule a free consultation and discuss your legal options.
+Contact us today to schedule a free consultation or call (800) 260-7197 to discuss your legal options.